ryuichiueda/slides_marp/prob_robotics_2025/lesson1e.md

 ## Lecture Outline

-- What to Do in Each Session
+- What to do in each session
-- How to Score
+- How to score

 ---